- 2026.1.6

 Establishment : March 2020

-Business : Development of home dialysis equipment
+Business Description: Development of home-use dialysis devices

 Head Office: 1-15-1 Kitasato, Minami-ku, Sagamihara-shi, Kanagawa, Japan